Tax Filing Advice for US Citizens Living Abroad

 Filing mistakes are common, especially for American expats in their first year abroad.
 It’s hard to know if you’ve filed your taxes with 100% accuracy.
 Should you find a mistake, file your amendment before the IRS catches the mistake.

-Even if you’re forthcoming with the incorrect information, you may still incur penalties.
+Even if you’re forthcoming with incorrect information, you may still incur penalties.
 But those penalties are often less than if the IRS finds the mistake on their own.

 Expat Taxation FAQs